Device-independent verification of Einstein-Podolsky-Rosen steering: Device-independent verification of EPR steering

-\paragraph{Fully device-independent verification of EPR steering-} It follows from above discussions that in the MDI framework both Alice's and Bob's side are already device-independent, while the extra trust in the preparation of quantum states by Charlie is still required.
-Hence, eliminating this trust in Charlie immediately gives rise to a fully DI steering verification.
-Here this task is accomplished via self-testing which aims to uniquely identify the state and the measurements for uncharacterized systems~\cite{Mayers2004,Supic2019,Scarani2013}.
+Within the MDI framework witnessed via Eq.~(\ref{QRS}), both Alice's and Bob's sides are already device-independent, except for Charlie who prepares quantum states for Bob.
+Consequently, eliminating trust in Charlie's devices yields a fully DI steering verification protocol.
+As discussed below, this can be accomplished via self-testing which aims to identify the states and measurements for completely uncharacterised devices~\cite{Mayers2004,Supic2019,Scarani2013}.